MitchellJThomas/markdown-cv/index.md

 Member of engineering promotion team, providing feedback and advice to engineers and managers to grow their teams.

-Technology evaluation and selection for Cloudera Semantic Search in support of Cloudera AI products.

 `Dec 2019 - Jan 2022`
 __Open Cybersecurity Alliance__